-Calpe maintains a highly rated investment portfolio.
-Calpe maintains all its investments in UK and European government bonds, with its main investment exposure being to the UK Government.
-All financial assets supporting the EUR liabilities of the firm are held in cash or government bonds.
+Calpe maintains a highly rated investment portfolio invested exclusively in UK and European government bonds, with its main investment exposure being to the UK Government.
+All financial assets supporting Calpe's liabilities are held in cash or government bonds.
 Calpe's largest fixed income exposures are shown below.

-Figure 15: Top investment exposures as at 31 December
+Figure 14: Top investment exposures as at 31 December

-The average credit quality of its fixed income portfolio, split below by rating, as at 31 December 2023 is AA (2022: AA).
+The average credit quality of its fixed income portfolio, split below by rating, as at 31 December 2024 is AA (2023: AA).
+JP Morgan exposures shown above relate to investment cash only.
+In addition to balances above, Calpe holds £4.9m of non-investment cash (2023: £2.2m) with JP Morgan.

-Figure 16a: Portfolio credit quality as at 31 December 2023
+Figure 15a: Portfolio credit quality as at 31 December 2024

-Figure 16b: Portfolio credit quality as at 31 December 2022
+Figure 15b: Portfolio credit quality as at 31 December 2023